PaulKinlan/paul.kinlan.me/content/2016-10-14-monitoring-all-events-on-an-element.markdown

 Firefox DevTools don't have this utility function, so I wrote my own.

-There are no guarentees for accuracy, but it worked for me ;)
+There are no guarantees for accuracy, but it worked for me ;)

 ```
 function monitorEvents(element) {